ossf/osv-schema/docs/schema.md

 Entries in the `events` array can contain either `"last_affected"` or `"fixed"` events, but not both.
-It's **strongly recommended** to use `"fixed"` instead of `"last_affected"` where possible, as it precisely identifies the version which contains the fix. `"last_affected"` should be thought of as a hard ceiling.
+It's **strongly recommended** to use `"fixed"` instead of `"last_affected"` where possible, as it precisely identifies the version which contains the fix. `"last_affected"` should be thought of as the hard ceiling of the vulnerability _at the time of publication_ in the absence of a fixed version.
-Versions above `"last_affected"` are considered unaffected.
+Versions above `"last_affected"` should be considered unaffected.
 Unfortunately this opens up the possibility for false negatives, which is why `"fixed"` is overwhelmingly preferred.

 There must be at least one `"introduced"` object in the `events` array.
 While not required, it's also recommended to keep the `events` array sorted according